jing-s-zhong/Automated-Data-Aggregation-4-Manual-Entry-Manager/README.md

 	)
 RETURNS VARCHAR
 LANGUAGE javascript
-COMMENT = 'This SP is manually executed by a person to fill the acutal bill or modify the contract budget setting
+COMMENT = 'This SP is manually executed by a person to fill the actual bill or modify the contract budget setting
     (1) If MONTHLY_REVENUE_FORECAST argument is presented as a minus value, it will keep the existing budget value no change (2) If MONTHLY_REVENUE_ACTUAL argument is presented as -1 or NULL, it will reset the existing MONTHLY_REVENUE_ACTUAL to NULL'
 AS